 Distance Learning study can be an isolating experience, getting to know peers and staff can make students’ situations less alienating.
-In common with other learners distance students value warmth and friendliness (approachability) from their tutors.
+Distance Learning students (along with other learners) value warmth and friendliness (approachability) from their tutors.

-Distance-learning students value support as much as their face-to-face colleagues (Simpson, 2012).
-An open an friendly approach can be conveyed in all forms of communication including skype, phone call and e-mail.
-This advice on what might be termed “netiquette” (from the E-Learning team) may be helpful in assisting colleagues in communicating with students in a warm and empathic manner.
+Distance Learning students value support as much as their face-to-face colleagues (Simpson, 2012).
+An open and friendly approach can be conveyed in all forms of communication including skype, phone call and e-mail.
+Advice on what might be termed “netiquette" (from the Technology Enhanced Learning Team) may be helpful in assisting colleagues in communicating with students in a warm and empathic manner.

 - It is particularly important with distance learners to establish boundaries – students may study and send e-mails at anti-social hours, but you do not need to respond at those times; just make it clear when you will respond to queries.
 One way of doing this is to create an automatic response that manages students’ expectations about when – and how quickly – they may expect a reply.

 - Queries from online students may well be technical.
-Technical support is provided to students through the helpdesk.
+Technical support is provided to students through the IT Service Desk.

 - Students may also need assistance to understand the learning environment.
-Further information on how to use QMplus is available from the E-Learning Unit.
+Further information on how to use QMplus is available from the Technology Enhanced Learning Team.

 - Effective retention strategies are proactive, individual and motivational.
 Proactive strategies involve reaching out in a timely manner when students are struggling/disengaging.
 Signs of struggle may be evident through poor academic performance but also through low engagement with forums/online activities.